home

 Paul Ruane, Tyneside Irish Centre

-Vidya Sarangapani, Kalapremi
+Vidya Sarangapani, Business Coordinator, NECTER

 Karen Scott, Centre for Rural Economy, Newcastle University